Die Another Day (song): Background and development

 Mirwais Ahmadzaï co-wrote and co-produced "Die Another Day" alongside Madonna.

 In wake of the September 11 attacks, Madonna and producer Mirwais Ahmadzaï had begun work on her ninth studio album, American Life (2003).
-Their recording sessions were briefly paused as the singer took on acting roles in the film Swept Away (2002) —directed by her then-husband Guy Ritchie— and in the West End play Up For Grabs.
+Their recording sessions were briefly paused as the singer took on acting roles in the film Swept Away (2002)—directed by her then-husband Guy Ritchie—and in the West End play Up For Grabs.
 Around this time, Metro-Goldwyn-Mayer (MGM) Pictures was developing the twentieth James Bond film, Die Another Day (2002).
 Although the franchise's previous entry, The World Is Not Enough (1999), was a commercial success, grossing US$362 million worldwide, its eponymous theme song by alternative rock band Garbage underperformed in the United States.
-Seeking a more high-profile artist, MGM turned to Madonna, whose 1999 single "Beautiful Stranger" —recorded for Austin Powers: The Spy Who Shagged Me— had been a commercial hit and earned a Grammy Award for Best Song Written for Visual Media.
+Seeking a more high-profile artist, MGM turned to Madonna, whose 1999 single "Beautiful Stranger"—recorded for Austin Powers: The Spy Who Shagged Me—had been a commercial hit and earned a Grammy Award for Best Song Written for Visual Media.

 By early 2002, reports surfaced that Madonna was in talks to write and perform Die Another Days theme song and possibly make a cameo appearance.
 She confirmed her involvement in a March interview on Larry King Live, where she explained her unconventional approach: "Everybody wants to do the theme song of a James Bond movie, and I never liked to do what everybody else likes to do. [...]
 I thought about it and I said, you know what?
 James Bond needs to get techno".
 The song originated from a demo with electronica influences Madonna and Ahmadzaï created during the American Life sessions.
-Initially met with skepticism by MGM executives and director Lee Tamahori —who wasn't convinced with its "stops and starts" and felt lacked emotional resonance— Madonna reworked the track after viewing a rough cut of the film.
-She eventually renamed it "Die Another Day", a change that helped secure the studio’s approval.
+Initially met with skepticism by MGM executives and director Lee Tamahori—who was not convinced with its "stops and starts" and felt lacked emotional resonance—Madonna reworked the track after viewing a rough cut of the film.
+She eventually renamed it "Die Another Day", a change that helped secure the studio's approval.
 According to producer Michael G. Wilson, the song went through "various interpolations" before reaching its final form.
 Madonna's cameo was confirmed on July.
 She was cast as Verity, a fencing instructor she described as the only woman not interested in Bond.